Rassilion/MangaStream-Archiver/README.md

 # MangaStream Archiver
-Python program for downloading new releases from MangaStream.
+Python 2.7 program for downloading new releases from MangaStream.
 Its working but doesn't tested fully

-TODO: removing bad chacters from names (OS reserved characters)

 - data is in sqllite database
-- get manga list from site
+- creates manga and chapter list in database
-- get chapters from manga list
+- downloads new chapters from site
-- download not downnloaded chapters

 ## Database model